Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 1 - A Rebirth.md

 All in front of the statue need to make a dex save *(DC 13 Dexterity saving throw, taking 22 (4d10) fire damage on a failed save, or half as much damage on a successful one)*

 ### HR's Office
 As you make your way down this dimly lit corridor, you notice that the grimy brick walls begin to glisten with a fresh coat of light blue paint.
-The sound of your boots hitting the cobble stone floor seems to shift into a gentle set of creaks instead and as you glance down you notice it's now all wood.
+The sound of your boots hitting the cobble stone floor seems to shift into a gentle set of creaks and as you glance down you notice it's now all wood.
 In front of you is a figure sat under a pale yellow light behind a desk and as it looks up at you you get the odd sensation that it's smiling at you despite it's lack of ... well ... a *face*.

-This is the HR department of the underworld ... and your new friend here is [[The Manager]]
+Welcome to the HR department of the underworld ... and your new friend here is [[The Manager]]